sodadata/docs/soda-library/run-a-scan.md

 layout: default
 title: Run a scan and view results
 description:  Soda uses the input in the checks and data source connection configurations to prepare a scan that it runs against the data in a dataset.
-parent: Run scans & view results
+parent: Run scans and view results
 redirect_from:
 - /soda-core/first-scan.html
 - /soda-core/scan-reference.html